 Using Archetypes for Advanced Learners

 That day, Ms. Sneed shared a parallel slideshow with her advanced readers.
-It showed them how to further analyze the elements to determine archetypes.
+It showed them how to further analyze the elements in the folktales genre to determine archetypes.
 This differentiation would allow them to take the activity to the next level.

 Giving Kids Plenty of Practice

-Over the next few weeks, Ms. Sneed asked her students to compare and contrast five more sets of paired passages.
-As they worked, their confidence grew.
+Over the next few weeks, Ms. Sneed teaching folktales involved compare and contrast five more sets of paired passages.
+As her students worked, their confidence grew.

 One day, as Ms. Sneed graded their responses, she looked up.
 “You guys have really risen to the occasion,” she said, holding up the stack of papers.
-“Not only have you identified the elements and compared them, your paragraphs are getting super sophisticated.”
+“Not only have you identified elements and compared them, your paragraphs are getting super sophisticated.”
 And at that moment, she burst into one of her famous teacher smiles.
 Yep, she sure did enjoy teaching folktales.